catalyzeio/stratum-docs/on-boarding.md

 - PostgreSQL
 - code

+(See currently supported database versions [here](/compliant-cloud/articles/database-general/#sts=What versions of the supported databases does Datica use?).)

 Both of these services are scaled to a size of 2.
 This is highly recommended.
 This will ensure your application is highly available.

 You'll also notice that the size of these services is set to 1.
 This means that each service will have a dedicated 1GB of Ram.
 Let's look at the math on that…

 A free trial comes with 6GB of Ram.
 In the example above there are two services.
 Each with a scale of 2 and a size of 1.
 That means we've used a total of 4GB out of our allotted 6.
 For quick reference see the environment creation sidebar.
 At the top you'll see your bucket of available ram.
-Now to be clear, you can add additional ram, however anything outside for the allotted 6GB will void the free trial.
+Now to be clear, you can add additional ram, however anything outside of the allotted 6GB will void the free trial.

+**Code Services**
+In the example above you'll see that we chose PostgreSQL for our database.
+This is an explicit selection that needs to be made given how the platform works.
+As far as code services are concerned you can ship any supported language with your application and The Platform will automatically detect the language and install the necessary dependencies.
+The Datica Platform supports the following languages:

+- clojure
+- erlang
+- go
+- gradle
+- grails
+- java
+- multi
+- nodejs
+- php
+- play
+- python
+- ruby
+- scala

+Alternatively users can create their own buildpacks and deploy them onto the platform.
+However, we cannot provide official support for such buildpacks.
+To learn more about custom buildpacks see [this article](/compliant-cloud/articles/buildpacks-custom/).